-This Coconut Macaroons recipe makes a wonderful treat.
-But coconut is a polarizing ingredient: Folks either love it or hate it.
+This coconut macaroons recipe makes a wonderful treat.
+But coconut is a polarizing ingredient: folks either love it or hate it.
 It’s nice, though, in this day and age to find yourself at odds over a simple thing like coconut.
 This is something we can laugh about, a difference we can grin and roll our eyes at – and all of the coconut lovers can be grateful for the haters because that means there is more for us.

-- Sweetened Condensed Milk
+- Sweetened condensed milk

-How To Make Coconut Macaroons Recipe Step by Step Pictorial:
+How To Make Coconut Macaroons Recipe

-- Place all ingredients in a medium sized mixing bowl.
+Place all ingredients in a medium bowl.

-- Stir that up really well with a large spoon.
+Stir that up really well with a large spoon.
 No need for a mixer or anything.

 You’ll have to stir for a minute or two to get it to come together like this but be patient and it will happen.

-Press the dough into one inch balls.
+Press the dough into one-inch balls.
 I use a cookie dough scoop and just push it against the sides of my bowl to press it into shape.

 Cover a baking sheet with a piece of foil and then lightly spray that foil with cooking spray.
-Place macaroons about an inch apart on the cookie sheet and bake at 350 for 12-14 minutes, or until lightly browned.
+Place macaroons about an inch apart on the cookie sheet and bake at 350 for 12-14 minutes, or until lightly brown.

 Allow macaroons to cool completely before gently peeling them off of the foil.
-Store in airtight container at room temp until they disappear (or until you have time to eat them all!).

 Chewy, tender, moist, homemade coconut macaroon goodness!